Celeaxy/PIF_NuzlockeMode/README.md

 * Pokémon won't show up if you already own the species, fused or unfused.
 Fainted Pokémon aren't counted.
 * Since grinding wild Pokémon is not an option, Pokémon can be leveled up in the party menu.
+* Available encounters can be viewed in pause menu.

 # How to use